 Can I opt out of sharing my data with BridgeU?

-If a student, staff member, of parent objects to their data being processing by BridgeU on behalf of the school, we will not be able to provide the service to that individual.
+In general, if a student, staff member, or parent objects to their data being processed by BridgeU, we will not be able to provide the service to that individual.

 Is any of my data shared with third parties?